This Keto Fish Sticks and Chips recipe is a tasty English meal with just 3 grams net carbs. You heard that right- just 3 grams!

 4. Take a fish strip and dredge in oat fiber, dip in the mayonnaise mixture and then coat with the pork rind mixture.
 Repeat with remaining fish sticks.

 6. If using air fryer: Spray the basket of the air fryer with cooking spray.
+Always use an oil mister instead of an aerosol can of cooking spray which can damage the nonstick surface of your air fryer basket.
 Add the fish sticks to the basket in a single layer.
 Spray the fish sticks with cooking spray.
 Cook for 5 minutes at 400 degrees F. Carefully flip with tongs and then cook for another 5 minutes at 400 degrees F.